Lorenzo23/Italy_Covid-19/README.md

 ├── src/
 │   ├── EDA.ipynb
 ```
-The jupyter notebooks have been built to work with the project structure above; specifically, once downloaded the repository one just needs to run jupyter and open the notebooks to star working.
+The jupyter notebooks have been built to work with the project structure above; specifically, once downloaded the repository one just needs to run jupyter and open the notebooks to start working.

 ## Data
 Data is directly imported in the jupyter notebook from the following github repository, which is updated daily: